Most of the time, support is deducted from a parent's income source. This process is called income withholding.

 St. Paul, MN 55164

-If a direct payment from the other parent is received, and you receive Public Assistance:
+If you receive a direct payment from the other parent, and you receive public assistance:

 - You must contact your Minnesota Family Investment Program worker, child care worker, and/or child support officer immediately.
 Report the support you received on your household report form.
 If you live in subsidized housing, you must report your change in income.